ABenC377/Wooden-cube-puzzle/README.md

 These 25 pieces can be placed together to remake the cube.

 We spent way too long trying to work out how to do it, but couldn't think of any smart way to go about it.
-Therefore, I decided to make this program to solve it by brute-force before my partner could (I won).
+Therefore, I decided to make this program to try to solve it by brute-force before my partner could (I won).